How to Disable Bluetooth on Windows using Intune

 Bluetooth connections can potentially be vulnerable to hacking and unauthorized access.
 Disabling Bluetooth when you’re not actively using it reduces the risk of someone trying to exploit vulnerabilities in Bluetooth protocols to gain access to your device or data.

-You can learn more about this setting by visiting the link Allow Bluetooth OMA-URI which offers additional information about it.
-Below screenshot shows the Operating system versions/editions supported by this policy setting.
+You can learn more about this setting by visiting the link Allow Bluetooth OMA-URI, which offers additional information.
+Below screenshot shows this policy is applicable on Windows 10 version 1507 and later including professional edition.

 AllowBluetooth OMA-URI configuration setting for Windows 10/11